seratch/signedrequest4j/readme.markdown

 SignedRequest4J is a simple Java library supporting OAuth 1.0 signing.

-With SignedRequest4J, you can easily make 2-legged/3-legged OAuth signed HTTP requests.
+With SignedRequest4J, you can easily execute 2-legged or 3-legged OAuth signed HTTP requests.

 ### 2-legged OAuth